 Cookie on, sweet souls!Print

-- Add almond flour, coconut flour, salt, and baking soda and mix until combined.
+- In a large mixing bowl, add almond flour, coconut flour, salt, and baking soda.
+Whisk until combined.

 - Add vanilla extract, egg, brown sugar, white sugar and melted butter and stir with a wooden spoon until combined.
 Fold in chocolate chips.

 - Scoop and roll dough into balls.
 Place on sheet about 2 inches apart and gently flatten with hands as the cookies won't spread much while baking.
 Top with more chocolate chips and a sprinkle of kosher salt, if desired.

 - Bake for about 12 minutes or until golden on the edges.

 VEGAN: Use a flax egg and butter substitute, like Earth Balance.

 STORING: Store completely cooled cookies in an air tight container on the counter up to five days and then refrigerate any extras.

 FREEZING: To freeze cookies, transfer sheet of flattened dough balls to freezer.
 Once frozen, transfer to a baggie.
 Cooking time will be a couple minutes longer from frozen.